I have to let you know about the benefits of the Ketogenic Diet.

 It not only helps you lose weight but reduces type-2 diabetes, high blood pressure and the risk of heart and brain disease.

-Again, the keto diet is a nutritional plan that gets an individual eating a combination of low carbs and high fat.
+Again, the ketogenic diet is a nutritional plan that gets an individual eating a combination of low carbs and high fat.

 The goal of this diet is to replace high carb intake with dietary fat to achieve optimal wellbeing.

-The main benefit of ketogenic is that puts your body into “ketosis.”
+The main benefit of ketogenic is that it puts your body into “ketosis.”

 How Does Ketosis Work?